Many incidents of

-If your abuser is no longer living with you or subject to a
+- If your abuser is no longer living with you or subject to a restraining

-restraining order, tell your neighbors or landlord.
-Notify them to call the police if they
+order, tell your neighbors or landlord.
+Notify them to call the police

 - Let schools and daycares know the person who has committed domestic violence